 This is a great way to end your exercise routine.
-The child’s pose helps relax and open up the pelvis while stretching the inner thighs nicely.
+The child’s pose helps relax and open up the pelvis while stretching the lower back nicely.

-- Kneel on a mat with your knees pointing to the corners and toes pointing to each other.
+- Kneel on a mat with your knees pointing to the corners and toes pointing towards each other.

 - Bring your right hand in front of you and place it on the mat.